Initial Deployment Operations

 1. Navigate to the Compute > Instances view.

-2. From the displayed list, select the VM instance to be recovered.
+2. From the Instances list, select the VM instance to be recovered.

-4. Click OK in the VM Recovery confirmation window.
+4. Click OK in the VM Driver Recovery Mode confirmation window.